Guilty (The Pearls song)

 "Guilty" is a 1974 song by British vocal duo The Pearls.
 It was the group's final charting single in the UK.

-"Guilty" reached No. 10 on the UK Singles Chart.
-It became their greatest hit.
+"Guilty" reached No. 10 on the UK Singles Chart, thus becoming their biggest hit.

 The song was included on a 2005 compilation of the group's hits entitled, A String of Pearls.

 "Guilty" was also covered by American girl group First Choice.
-Their version reached #103 in the U.S. and became a Top 20 R&B hit.
+Their version reached No. 103 in the U.S. and became a top 20 R&B hit.